 How to manage mild appetite loss?

-- Eat multiple small meals a day whenever you are hungry.
+- Eat frequently in small meals whenever you are hungry.

 - Do not limit your eating portion.